 Zerit Side Effects

-Note: This document contains side effect information about stavudine.
-Some of the dosage forms listed on this page may not apply to the brand name Zerit.
+Note: This page contains side effects data for the generic drug stavudine.
+It is possible that some of the dosage forms included below may not apply to the brand name Zerit.

 For the Consumer